theacodes/kicanvas/docs/docs/home.md

 Because KiCanvas's developer-facing APIs for embedding and parsing are not yet ready.
 I don't want to publish it only to immediately break users as I rapidly iterate and change things.
 These developer APIs are my next priority after getting rendering to a good state.
 Stay tuned.

-> Why don't you support KiCAD 5 files?
+> Why don't you support KiCad 5 files?

-KiCAD 5 files are a completely different format from V6 and onwards.
+KiCad 5 files are a completely different format from V6 and onwards.
 Implementing parsers for that format would take a lot of time and I'm not interested in doing it.

 > Why didn't you use [x] library/framework?

 From the outset I wanted KiCanvas to be dependency-free.
 KiCanvas should not pull in any additional libraries that may interfere with the page its embedding on.

-> Lol are you going to port all of KiCAD to the browser?
+> Lol are you going to port all of KiCad to the browser?

 No, KiCanvas is explicitly read-only and due to that assumption being baked in it wouldn't serve as a good base for a browser-based editor.